Ordinath/tool_juggler/tool_examples/readme.md

 - `requirements`: A text file listing any Python packages required to run the prep script or vector store init script.
 These dependencies will be installed via pip in the application backend's virtual environment.
 - `vectorstore_init`: A script that initializes a vector store if required by the tool.
 If the tool relies on a vector store during execution, this script must be provided and properly formatted.
 Check the `pdf_vectorstored_tool_example` for an example of this script.
 - `prep_script`: A script that runs after installing the requirements but before initializing the vector store.
 This script might load a PDF or CSV file, for example, and create a vector store.
 The `pdf_vectorstored_tool_example` also contains an example of a prep script.
 The main entry point of such script must follow the naming convention of `prepare_{name of the tool}`.
-- `env_vars`: An array of environment variables required by the tool.
-Currently, you need to manually add these variables to the `.env` file on the backend if they are not already present.
-In the future, this process will be automated, and a menu will be provided in the frontend to handle these variables.
+- `env_vars`: An array of environment variables required by the tool. if there is a .env file provided in the tool archive folder, the values in that file will be used to populate the environment variables, that are listed in the manifest.
+Otherwise, the variables provided in the tool masifest will be initiallized with `TO_BE_PROVIDED` value nad further will have to be provided in the frontend Settings menu.

 ## Tool Definition Script Example